nadav-rahimi/led-colour-visualiser/README.md

 - [x] Add a smoothing algorithm in addition to dampening
 - [x] Switch to float32 (done by converting the dsputils library to float32)
 - [ ] Put emphasis on higher and lower frequencies
-- [ ] Make a custom smaller colour range which will lend to smoother transitions
+- [x] Make a custom smaller colour range
 - [ ] Mode with frequency bands to reduce the number of colours used, e.g. for every 100 hz change colour